 Water Primrose, an invasive emergent plant in ponds and ditches, is sword-shaped, about 6 inches long, covered in small soft hairs, and topped by yellow flowers.
 While this plant can provide food and shelter for aquatic life and fish.

-Looking for Manage of your Waterbody’s Aquatic Plants?
+Looking for Management of your Waterbody’s Aquatic Plants?

 Our experts at Clarke have years of experience working with a vast variety of lakes, ponds, stormwater ponds and more, with a focus on catering to their unique needs and goals and an emphasis on using science-based techniques and technologies to do so.
-To learn more, contact our team here, or check out our Aquatic Plant Management services or other articles such as
+To learn more, contact our team here, or check out our Aquatic Plant Management services, Our Guide to Virginia Plants or other articles such as